dtoronto/azure-iot-edge-hol/module1/README.md

 Get-Service iotedge
 ```

-6. View all the modules running on your IoT Edge device.
+6. Wait for a minute or two and then view all the modules running on your IoT Edge device.
 Since the service just started for the first time, you should only see the edgeAgent module running.
 The edgeAgent module runs by default, and helps to install and start any additional modules that you deploy to your device.

 ```
 iotedge list